Nokia N91

 The Nokia N91 is a mobile phone produced by Nokia as part of their Nseries line of portable devices.
 It was announced on April 27, 2005 along with N70 and N90 as the first three Nseries devices.
 The N91 ran on Symbian-based S60 3rd Edition (the first to run on Symbian 9.1).
 It was the first ever phone encompassing a 4 GB internal hard drive, allowing storage for 3,000 songs (an 8 GB revision came later).
 The N91 is highly focused on music. with dedicated music keys on the front which slide down to reveal the keypad.
 It also featured the industry-standard 3.5 mm headphone jack, and was anticipated as a major challenger to Apple, whose iPod dominated the industry.
 The design of the N91 is based on stainless steel with a matte finish.

 The N91 became one of 2005's most anticipated phones, however it suffered from a long delay of release.
 It was expected to begin shipping by the end of 2005; but in September that year the device was delayed till 2006.
 In February 2006, it was delayed yet again due to software issues, pushing the release to Q2.
 Finally in April 2006 it was first released to consumers, a full year after announcement.

 Nevertheless, N91 won the 'Most Innovative Product' and 'Most Technologically Advanced Product' award in recognition of its true multimedia music experience, added together with its high-end smartphone capabilities.
 In advertisements for the phone, Nokia recommended Bose and Sennheiser headphones.
 Its sound output is considered by many to be of very high quality and very loud.

 Features

 It features a 2-megapixel camera and a music player playing songs encoded in either AAC, AAC+, eAAC+, MP3, mp3PRO, WAV, MIDI, or Microsoft's WMA format.
 It is generally considered the benchmark in the music department, simply for its unparalleled sound quality through headphones.
 It also features 3G and Wi-Fi connectivity.
-The phone features a 176 x 208, 262,144 colours TFT LCD display and dedicated music functionality buttons (XpressMusic) that slide down to reveal traditional mobile phone keys.
+The phone features a 176 x 208, 262,144 colours TFT LCD and dedicated music functionality buttons (XpressMusic) that slide down to reveal traditional mobile phone keys.
 Battery life when solely playing music has been estimated at 12 hours.

 The N91 was not the first smartphone with a gigabyte hard drive: the Samsung SGH-i300, announced just a month before the N91, was the first.
 However the N91 packed in 4 GB, compared to 3 GB for the i300.